jmm43904/website/pages/publications.md

 nav: Publications
 nav_order: 4
 ---
 1. Hajihassani, A., **Marquez**, J., Woldemeskel, M., and Hamidi, N. 2021.
-[Identification of four populations of Meloidogyne incognita in Georgia, USA capable of parasitizing tomato bearing Mi-1.2 gene](https://doi.org/10.1094/PDIS-05-21-0902-RE).
+[Identification of four populations of *Meloidogyne incognita* in Georgia, USA capable of parasitizing tomato bearing Mi-1.2 gene](https://doi.org/10.1094/PDIS-05-21-0902-RE).
 Plant Disease 105 (accepted).

 2. **Marquez**, J., Forghani, F., and Hajihassani, A. 2021.
-[First report of the root-knot nematode, Meloidogyne floridensis, on tomato in Georgia, USA](https://apsjournals.apsnet.org/doi/10.1094/PDIS-10-20-2286-PDN) Plant Disease 105.
+[First report of the root-knot nematode, *Meloidogyne floridensis*, on tomato in Georgia, USA](https://apsjournals.apsnet.org/doi/10.1094/PDIS-10-20-2286-PDN) Plant Disease 105.

 3. **Marquez**, J., Severns, P.M. and Hajihassani, A. 2021.
 [The influence of the environment and vegetable cropping systems on plant-parasitic nematode communities in southern Georgia, USA.
 Plant Disease 105](https://doi.org/10.1094/PDIS-09-20-2019-RE).